UncleArya/PortfolioProjects/TypingSpeedTester/README.md

 ## Bug Fixes

+-   Create end/start functions
--   Refactor into multiple files:
+-   Refactor into multiple files/classes:
     -   GUI
     -   Logic
 -   Centre input in entry box
 -   Detect when paragraph is over and go to next one
+-   Remove some punctuation (;")
+-   Make word bank bigger
+-   Make return start game, not have all same functions as Space
+-   Return while timer running doubles time loss
+-   Better names for functions
+-   Docstrings

 ## Potential advanced features